Blue oat mite

 BOM are active in the cool, wet part of the year, usually between April and late October.
 During this time they pass through 2 or 3 generations, with each generation lasting 8 to 10 weeks.

-They spend the remaining months protected as 'diapause' or over-summering eggs that are resistant to the heat and desiccation of summer.
+They spend the remaining months protected as 'diapause' or over-summering eggs which are resistant to the heat and desiccation of summer.
 These hatch in autumn after cool temperatures and adequate rainfall, when conditions are optimal for mite survival.
 Swarms of mites may then attack emerging crop and pasture seedlings.

 Female mites deposit eggs either singly or in clusters of 3 to 6 on the leaves, stems and roots of food plants or on the soil surface.
-Those on the leaves are usually fastened by a slimy substance that is secreted next to and on the stem of plants.
+Those on the leaves are usually fastened by a slimy substance which is secreted next to and on the stem of plants.

 During winter, individual adult BOM move between plants over distances of several metres.
 Long range dispersal is thought to occur via movement of eggs carried on soil stuck to livestock and farm machinery, and through the transportation of plant material.
 Movement also occurs during summer when diapause eggs are blown by winds.